LauraHBui/Modelling-Crime-Data-2021/docs/03-data-visualisation.md

 - *LSOAcode*: LSOA stands for Lower Super Output Area, and is a statistical unit of geography.
 It represents neighbourhoods that each contain 300-400 households.
 Essentially, LSOA means neighbourhood.
 - *burglary_count*: the number of burglaries in each LSOA in 2017
 - *LAname*: the name of the Local Authority into which the LSOA falls
 - *IMD score*: the IMD refers to the Index of Multiple Deprivation.
 This measure combines seven domains of deprivation into one index: (1) income, (2) employment, (3) education, (4) health, (5) crime, (6) barriers to housing or services, and (7) living environment.
 It is the score that a particular LSOA has on this measure.
 You can read more about the measure here: [IMD infographic](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/833959/IoD2019_Infographic.pdf)
 - *IMDrank*: another version of the IMD except it ranks all 32,844 LSOAs from highest to lowest deprivation.
 - *IMDdeci*: indicates in what decile of deprivation the LSOA falls.
-- *incscore*: score for income deprivation; this is one of the seven indicators comprising the IMD
+- *incscore*: score for income deprivation; this is one of the seven indicators comprising the IMD.
+Measures the proportion of the population experiencing deprivation relating to low income.
 - *LSOAname*: the name of that particular LSOAs
 - *pop*: the population size of LSOAs